Home > Lake Life > Living by the Lake > Wells & Septic Systems > Wells

 Types of Wells

-There are three types of private drinking water wells.
+There are three categories of private drinking water wells.

 -

-Dug/Bored wells are holes in the ground dug by shovel or backhoe.
-They are lined (cased) with stones, brick, tile, or other material to prevent collapse.
-Dug wells have a large diameter, are shallow (approximately 10 to 30 feet deep) and are not cased continuously.
+Dug or bored wells are created by digging into the ground with a shovel or backhoe.
+They are lined with stones, bricks, tiles, or other materials to prevent collapse.
+These wells have a large diameter, are shallow (typically 10 to 30 feet deep), and are continuously cased.

 -

-Driven wells are constructed by driving pipe into the ground.
-Driven wells are cased continuously and shallow (approximately 30 to 50 feet deep).
-Though driven wells are cased, they can be contaminated easily because they draw water from aquifers near the surface.
-These wells draw water from aquifers near the surface.
+Driven wells are made by driving a pipe into the ground.
+They are continuously cased and shallow (approximately 30 to 50 feet deep).
+Although they are cased, driven wells can easily become contaminated as they source water from near-surface aquifers.

 -

-Drilled wells are constructed by percussion or rotary-drilling machines.
-Drilled wells can be thousands of feet deep and require the installation of casing.
-Drilled wells have a lower risk of contamination due to their depth and use of continuous casing.
+Drilled wells are formed using percussion or rotary-drilling machines.
+These wells can reach depths of thousands of feet and require casing installation.
+Drilled wells have a lower contamination risk due to their significant depth and continuous casing.

 Drinking Water Safety